-These percentages were unchanged from 2018.
-In choosing the AFFO "target" performance goal for 2019, the committee considered the general economic climate expected in 2019, the expected conditions in the hospitality industry and our expected financial performance, including our guidance for 2019, as reflected in our earnings release issued in the first quarter of 2019.
+These percentages were unchanged from 2019.

+In choosing the Further Adjusted AFFO "target" performance goal for 2020 at its February 19, 2020 meeting the committee considered the general economic climate then expected in 2020, the expected conditions in the hospitality industry and our expected financial performance, including our guidance for 2020, as reflected in our earnings release issued in the first quarter of 2020.
 In setting these goals, the committee attempted to set performance goals to ensure that the relative level of difficulty of achieving these levels was consistent with prior years.

-In establishing these targets for 2019, the committee made a determination that it will have the discretion to adjust AFFO for the year to exclude losses or expense, or income or gain, related to certain unusual, infrequently occurring or other specified events as set forth in our omnibus incentive plan.
+In establishing these targets for 2020, the committee made a determination that it will have the discretion to adjust AFFO for the year to exclude losses or expense, or income or gain, related to certain unusual, infrequently occurring or other specified events as set forth in our omnibus incentive plan.
 In addition, under the terms of our omnibus incentive plan, the committee may exercise negative discretion in determining the final amounts of the short-term cash incentive awards payable at any given level of performance to ensure that such awards accurately reflect our actual performance.
-The committee also has retained the discretion to lower the amount of, or not award, annual cash incentive compensation otherwise payable to an executive under the plan for 2019 if the executive does not attain a minimum-level annual performance rating under the company's employee evaluation program, which is a prerequisite to receiving cash incentive compensation under the plan.
+The committee also has retained the discretion to lower the amount of, or not award, annual cash incentive compensation otherwise pavable to an executive under the plan for 2020 if the executive does not attain a minimum-level annual performance rating under the company's employee evaluation program, which is a prerequisite to receiving cash incentive compensation under the plan.